-In order for you to be qualified, you must first obtain a certain level of education, which includes a graduate degree and teacher education.
-Once you have completed these conditions, you will be able to apply for a teaching certificate.
+For you to be qualified, you must first obtain a certain level of education, which includes a graduate degree and teacher education.
+Once you have completed these conditions, you can apply for a teaching certificate.

 Teachers are certified at the regional level.
 Therefore, the process can vary somewhat based on where you reside or wish to serve.
-You should only teach in the provinces or territories in which you are qualified.
+You should only teach in the provinces or territories where you are qualified.